Power Balls Recipe for Perfect Post Yoga Nutrition | Adventure Yogi

 – Choose clean unprocessed foods, such as fruits, vegetables, nuts, seeds, pulses, and unprocessed whole grains are also a good idea.

 – High fibre content helps to give the feeling of satiation whilst also adding the benefit of aiding detoxification by literally pushing toxins out of your body.
-These foods are Sattvic (in Ayurveda, this denotes foods that give necessary energy to the body and help achieve balance), and you will find this is the approach all the wonderful AdventureYogi chefs take to their food on retreats.
+These foods are Sattvic (in Ayurveda, this denotes foods that give the necessary energy to the body and help achieve balance), and you will find this is the approach all the wonderful AdventureYogi chefs take to their food on retreats.

 – Take time to enjoy each mouthful, chewing slowly and completely.
+Especially, our delicious power balls!
 Digestion begins in the mouth, with the action of mastication.
 Combining the food with saliva that contains an enzyme called amylase breaks down sugars in food.
 Correctly breaking down food means that the next digestive action can happen effectively and avoid damage to the body.
 There are lots and lots of reading on this topic but interestingly eating slowly and mindfully is said to help with weight loss, uplifting one’s mood, and decreases instances of food intolerances associated with leaky gut.

 – Don’t fill yourself too much; eat until you are satiated – not sleepy from a food coma – you want to keep all that energy flowing through your body from your practice.

 – Avoid having a coffee with friends after your practice as tempting as it may be, go instead for a herbal tea or hot water with a slice of lemon as the latter options are alkalising, whereas coffee is highly acidic.
-Lactic acid build up in the body can be exacerbated by the consumption of acid-forming foods and drinks – of which coffee is a strong contender; lactic acid is what makes your muscles cramp and stiff.
+Unfortunately, lactic acid build up in the body can be exacerbated by the consumption of acid-forming foods and drinks – of which coffee is a strong contender; lactic acid is what makes your muscles cramp and stiff.

 – 1 cup rolled oats